tuyck/voyager/docs/core-concepts/roles-and-permissions.md

 This only works if your slug comes directly after `/admin/`.
 So for a custom page of the form `/admin/sub/foo` the menu item will not be hidden from  the menu.

 ### Create permission
-First, create a permission in the permissions table (you could use BREAD for example, model name is `TCG\Voyager\Models\Permission`).
+First, create a permission in the permissions table (you could use BREAD for example, model name is `Tuyck\Voyager\Models\Permission`).
 The column `table_name` should be set to null.
 The column `key` should be of the form `browse_slug` where `slug` has to be replaced with  the actual slug of your custom page.
 For example, to restrict access to your custom page with url `/admin/create_bill` you may create the permission `browse_create_bill`.

 ### Set role
 Check the permission for each role that you wish to grant access to the site at `admin/roles`.
 In the above example you would find a new checkbox called "Browse Create Bill".
 If a user does not have the required permission, the menu item leading to your custom page will be hidden.